 Are you a parent who feels guilty about putting your child in daycare?
 Do you wonder how sending your child to daycare for the first time will affect her physically and emotionally?

 Well, you aren't the only parent to lose sleep over such questions.
-In fact, most parents fret over leaving their child in a daycare centre.
+In fact, most parents fret over leaving their child in a daycare center.
 With our society changing rapidly, Indians are waking up to the need for childcare services.
-And, like the West, formal daycare centres or crche facilities are becoming common in India.
+And, like the West, formal daycare centers or creche facilities are becoming common in India.

-Many of these centres not only provide basic childcare services but also help with early learning.
+Many of these centers not only provide basic childcare services but also help with early learning.
 So, they have a significant impact on the overall development of a child.

 The article, 'Current research on childcare effects', published in the Encyclopedia on Early Childhood Development', says that there are both advantages and disadvantages of putting your child in daycare.
 One study found that leaving children less than 4.5 years old for a long time in a daycare centre led to behavioural problems.
 But, other studies have revealed that good quality crche facilities promote cognitive development and enhance learning skills.